BoKaplan/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Code Book
-This code book describes all of the fields in the `tidy.txt` file.
+Describes the fields in the `tidy.txt` file.

 ## Identifiers